-What is a Floor Pendulum Slip Test?
+Floor Pendulum Slip Testing

 The testing is based on a swinging, imitation heel sweeping over a set area of flooring in a controlled manner.
 The slipperiness of the flooring has a direct and measurable effect on the pendulum test value (PTV) given.

-A total of 15 swings is conducted in three directions and the average provides an overall PTV.
+A total of 15 swings is conducted in three directions (0 degrees, 45 degrees and 90 degrees) and the average provides an overall PTV.

 We’re able to accommodate and carry out testing in a range of locations and situations.
 If you have a bath, shower tray or floor we can bring along the fully mobile pendulum apparatus to carry out the slip test.

 For new projects, our in-house laboratory allows us to conduct testing of floor samples for a small fee.
 This can provide piece of mind and ensure all new floors meet HSE regulations once laid.
 This ultimately may save time and money in resolving slip issues once the floor is laid.